 The Enscape Video Editor UI

-The Video Editor’s options are located to the left side of the Enscape viewport are, from the top down, as follows:
+The Video Editor’s options located to the left side of the Enscape viewport are, from the top down, as follows:

 Video Editor